inkVerb/Guru/201-shell/Lesson-03.md

 `ls -l`

-*Refer to this cheat-sheet for more about chmod:* [Pinker: chmod](https://github.com/inkVerb/Pinker/blob/master/chmod)
+*Refer to this cheat-sheet for more about chmod:* [Pinker/Cheet-Sheets: chmod](https://github.com/inkVerb/Pinker/blob/master/Cheat-Sheets/chmod)

 *WARNING: If you already have a user "pinkypink" and/or "pinkypurple", then you are very interesting and should there substitute those names for users not on your system.*